websanco/liferay-learn/docs/dxp/7.x/en/process-automation/forms/user-guide/advanced-forms-usage/using-data-providers-to-populate-form-options.md

 1. Click _Invoke_.

-The list of countries is now ready for use.
+The list of countries are now ready for use.

 ### Enabling Access to Data on the Local Network